 The getopts command simplifies the task of validating and parsing command line options and arguments for your shell scripts.
 Nav describes.

-One comment on “Log Buffer #229, A Carnival of the Vanities for DBAs”
+One Response to “Log Buffer #229, A Carnival of the Vanities for DBAs”